Domachowo, Pomeranian Voivodeship

 Domachowo is a village in the administrative district of Gmina Trąbki Wielkie, within Gdańsk County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 7 km north-west of Trąbki Wielkie, 13 km south-west of Pruszcz Gdański, and 21 km south-west of the regional capital Gdańsk.
 It is located in the historic region of Pomerania.

 History

 Domachowo was a private village of Polish nobility, including the Hertmański, Prądzyński and Zboiński families.

 During the German occupation in World War II, in 1940, a subcamp of the Stutthof concentration camp was established in the village.